The congruence subgroup problem for a family of branch groups: Word problem and abelianization

 A similar property to what is described in Proposition \ref{prop:contracting} is frequently studied in the setting of self-similar groups.

-\begin{definition} A self similar group $G$ is called contracting if there exists a finite set $\mathrm{N} \subset G$ such that for every $g \in G$, there exists $k\in \mathbb{N}$ such that $g_v \in \mathrm{N}$ for all words $v \in X^*$ of length greater than or equal to $k$.
+\begin{definition} A self-similar group $G$ is called contracting if there exists a finite set $\mathrm{N} \subset G$ such that for every $g \in G$, there exists $k\in \mathbb{N}$ such that $g_v \in \mathrm{N}$ for all words $v \in X^*$ of length greater than or equal to $k$.
 The minimal set $\mathrm{N}$ with this property is called the nucleus of the self-similar action. \end{definition}

-Since the generators of $G_n$ have order $(n-1)$.
-Since the generators of $G_n$ have finite order every element of $G_n$ can be expressed as a positive word.
-Now the next result follows immediately from Proposition \ref{prop:contracting}.
+Since the generators of $G_n$ have order $(n-1)$, the next result follows immediately from Proposition \ref{prop:contracting}.

 \begin{corollary} $G_n$ is contracting with nucleus \end{corollary}

 The abelianization also allows us to put some functions on $G_n$ which will be of use to us later.